Not Enough (Official Video)

 Biography

-In the summer of 2015, After a turbulent period involving some health issues and break ups, Jolie Cota Flink started writing songs that eventually became Mean Jolene’s 10-song debut LP, “Salty”.
+In the summer of 2015, after a turbulent period involving some health issues and break ups, Jolie Cota Flink started writing songs that eventually became Mean Jolene’s 10-song debut LP, “Salty”.
 The album expresses themes of extreme highs and lows and on the surface could be considered a diss album, laced with bitterness, heartache and tongue-in-cheek snottiness, but it’s also a sincere album about self-acceptance.